-1. Take the sealant bottle and bracket with air hose from the insert.
+Take the sealant bottle and bracket with air hose from the insert.

-2. Detach air hose from bracket and screw onto sealant bottle connection.
+Detach air hose from bracket and screw onto sealant bottle connection.

-3. Position the sealant bottle on the bracket.
+Position the sealant bottle on the bracket.
 Make sure that the bottle does not fall.

-- 4. Unscrew valve cap from defective tyre. - 5.
+- Unscrew valve cap from defective tyre. - 5.
 Screw tyre inflation hose to valve.

-- 6. Screw air hose onto compressor connection. - 7.
-Open cover of electrical connection from the left and pull out the plug.
+- 6. Screw air hose onto compressor connection. - Open cover of electrical connection from the left and pull out the plug.

-8. Open the rear power outlet and insert plug of tyre repair kit.

-To avoid discharging the battery, we recommend running the engine.
+Open the rear power outlet and insert plug of tyre repair kit.
+To avoid discharging the battery, we recommend running the

-- 9. Switch on the compressor by pressing the on/off switch.
+- Switch on the compressor by pressing the + button.
 The tyre is filled with sealant. - The compressor pressure gauge briefly indicates up to 6 bar whilst the sealant bottle is emptying (approx. 30 seconds).
-Then the pressure starts to drop. - 11.
-All of the sealant is pumped into the tyre.
-Then the tyre is inflated.
+Then the pressure starts to drop. - All of the sealant is pumped into the tyre.
+Then the tyre is inflated. - 12.
+The prescribed tyre pressure should be obtained within 10 minutes.
+Tyre pressure tyre is too badly damaged.
+Seek the assistance of a workshop.

-12. The prescribed tyre pressure should be obtained within 10 minutes.
-Tyre pressure 205.
-When the correct pressure is obtained, switch off the compressor by pressing the on/off switch again.
+208. When the correct pressure is obtained, switch off the compressor by pressing the button again.

 If the prescribed tyre pressure is not obtained within 10 minutes, remove the tyre repair kit.
 Move the vehicle one tyre rotation.
 Reattach the tyre repair kit and continue the filling procedure for 10 minutes.
-If the prescribed tyre pressure is still not obtained, the tyre is too badly damaged.
-Seek the assistance of a workshop.
+If the prescribed tyre pressure is still not obtained, the